maticnetwork/matic.js/README.md

   - `gasPrice` same as Ethereum `sendTransaction`
   - `gasLimit` same as Ethereum `sendTransaction`
   - `nonce` same as Ethereum `sendTransaction`
-  - `nonce` same as Ethereum `sendTransaction`
   - `value` contains ETH value.
 Same as Ethereum `sendTransaction`.
-  - `onTransactionHash` must be `function`.
-This function will be called when transaction will be broadcasted.
-  - `onReceipt` must be `function`.
-This function will be called when transaction will be included in block (when transaction gets confirmed)
-  - `onError` must be `function`.
-This function will be called when sending transaction fails.

 This returns `Promise` object, which will be fulfilled when transaction gets confirmed (when receipt is generated).

 Example: